About Human Trafficking

 In the UK, work by the Home Office Chief Scientific Adviser, Professor Bernard Silverman, has estimated that in 2013 there were between 10,000 and 13,000 potential victims of modern slavery in the UK.
 However, in August 2017, the National Crime Agency (NCA) suggested that figure was too low and that there are actually ‘tens of thousands’ of victims.
 Will Kerr, the NCA’s Director of Vulnerabilities, said: “The growing body of evidence we are collecting points to the scale being far larger than anyone had previously thought.
 The intelligence we are gaining is showing that there are likely to be far more victims out there, and the numbers of victims in the UK has been underestimated.”

 Q: How can I recognize trafficking in my own community?

 Each case of trafficking looks different although there are some common indicators of trafficking and more specific ones for each type of trafficking.
 The existence of any one or even a number of indicators is not proof of trafficking but combined with your best judgement it is sensible to report any concerns about an individual or yourself to Hope for Justice.
 Learn to spot the signs here.

 Q: What should I do if I suspect trafficking?

-If yourself or someone else is in immediate danger call the police.
-If you or someone else is not in immediate danger, or you have already spoken to the police contact Hope for Justice by calling:
+If yourself or someone else is in immediate danger, call the police.
+If you or someone else is not in immediate danger, or you have already spoken to the police, contact Hope for Justice: